ejspeiro/gnuplot-Scripts-Sci-Comp/README.md

    gnuplot 4.6 patchlevel 5
 ```

-## 4. Contact, Support, and Credits
+## 4. Contact, support and credits

 Feel free to contact me with suggestions or corrections:

 **Eduardo J. Sanchez, PhD - eduardo.sanchez at bsc.es** - @ejspeiro

-Thanks and happy viewing!
+Thanks and happy rendering!